 Businesses are texting their customer bases for faster delivery of messages and strengthened customer engagement.

 Over 62% of business owners and marketers surveyed believe that fast delivery of messages is the biggest benefit of texting their audience, followed by strengthened customer engagement and cost-effectiveness.
-By texting, businesses are ensuring their messages are seen by consumers as quickly as possible.
+Text messaging for businesses ensures messages are seen by consumers as quickly as possible.
 Additionally, text marketing is actually quite cost-effective in comparison to other forms of digital marketing and advertising.

-Businesses are investing in text marketing because of large mobile audiences, real-time reach, and high open rates.
+Businesses are investing in SMS for business because of large mobile audiences, real-time reach, and high open rates.

 Over 52% of businesses and marketers listed a large mobile audience as their primary motivator for investing in text marketing, followed by strengthened customer engagement, real time reach, and high open rates.

 Large mobile audience refers to the benefit of reaching virtually anyone with a cellphone, but it also refers to the benefit of texting in bulk and the capability of reaching large groups of people at one time.
-Strengthened customer engagement is another motivator for investing in text marketing as communication flows and information exchanges are timely.
+Strengthened customer engagement is another motivator for investing in text messaging for business as communication flows and information exchanges are timely.

 Text message click-through rates are much higher than email click-through rates.